mattwarren/mattwarren.github.io/_posts/2016-09-29-Optimising-LINQ.md

 ### Future options

-However even though using RoslynLinqRewrite or LinqOptimiser is pretty painless, we still have to install a 3rd party library into our project.
-Wouldn't it be even nicer if the .NET runtime did all the optimisations for us?
+However even though using **RoslynLinqRewrite** or **LinqOptimiser** is pretty painless, we still have to install a 3rd party library into our project.

+Wouldn't it be even nicer if the .NET compiler, JITter and/or runtime did all the optimisations for us?

 Well it's certainly possible, as Joe Duffy explains in his [QCon New York talk](https://www.infoq.com/news/2016/06/systems-programming-qcon) and [work has already started](https://github.com/dotnet/coreclr/pull/6653) so maybe we won't have to wait too long!!